ratneshdagli/sorted-ai-privacy/index.md

 ### 2.1 WhatsApp Message Text (On-Device Only)

 **What the App Does:**
-When you enable the Accessibility Service, Sorted AI reads message text directly from WhatsApp to detect tasks, events, and reminders.
+When you enable the Accessibility Service, SortMate AI reads message text directly from WhatsApp to detect tasks, events, and reminders.

 **Examples of Processing:**
 "Meeting kal 3 baje" → Draft Event: "Meeting Tomorrow 3:00 PM"